 It starts not with them, but with you, within you.

 I think here is where we can take lesson from the people who tilt towards destruction and imbalance, really – the one thing you can learn from people who are up to no good is how dedicated they are to their cause.

-So, to those who keep telling you that there needs to be justice by way of elimination of equality, and try to justify suppressing or hampering someone they differ from, tell them that it makes no sense – neither do they represent us, nor does their purpose need our saving or protection – the only thing worth saving is the present, the only thing worth protecting is the future.
+So, to those who keep telling you that there needs to be justice by way of elimination of equality, and try to justify suppressing or hampering someone they differ from, tell them that it makes no sense – neither do they represent us, nor does their purpose need our protection or saving – the only thing worth protecting is the present, the only thing worth saving is the future.